 3. A video timeline will open where you can edit the captured clip, trim it, and preview the video anytime by pressing "Play" to see how your edits look before and after making changes.

 4. Adjust the zoom level in the video timeline to view more or less of the timeline at once.
-This zoom is for viewing purposes only and does not zoom in, crop, or change the actual video content.
+Note: this zoom is for timeline viewing purposes only and does not zoom in, crop, or change the actual video content.

 5. Split a video step into two separate steps by placing the timeline pin at the point where you want the split to occur.
 Then, click Split to divide the video into two distinct video steps.